maxodsbjerg/ScalableReadingOfStructuredData/20220523_ScalableReadingOfStructuredData.md

     ## * <lgl>    <int> <int>
     ## 1 FALSE     2368  2432
     ## 2 TRUE        64  2432

+You get the total number of tweets by using the `nrow()`-function that returns the number of rows from a dataframe.
+In our dataset one row = one tweet:

 Using another pipe you now create a new column called "percentage" where you calculate and store the percentage of the dispersion between